Clemson-Software-Engineering/Dealsy/README.md

 - [Contributing](#contributing)

 ## Introduction
 This is a free open source project designed with the intent of creating an easy to use web app to find deals and make shopping online a breeze.
-We plan to aggregate and scrape data from major marketplaces and online stores to help users find exactly what they are looking for at the best price. *Add other goals and expand on introduction of project here*
+We plan to aggregate and scrape data from major marketplaces and online stores to help users find exactly what they are looking for at the best price.
+The application will sort from best deal to worst deal for the desired product.

 ## Main Features
-*Add features of project here*
+Easily retrived information for specific products Search bar
+Wide range of products

 ## Requirements
 This project utilizes Django and Angular. *Add modules that need to be installed for this project here*